HegemonsHerald/butterbrot_rs/README.md

 ##### Metropolis Hastings

 Turns out, probability distributions are a bit of a pain to compute.
-If you *just* choose random samples, you're going to wait a long while, before you get a clear image, so instead lets be clever about this and copy (this dude (Alexander Boswell))[http://www.steckles.com/buddha/], who implemented a take on what's known as the "Metropolis-Hastings" Algorithm.
+If you *just* choose random samples, you're going to wait a long while, before you get a clear image, so instead lets be clever about this and copy [this dude (Alexander Boswell)](http://www.steckles.com/buddha/), who implemented a take on what's known as the "Metropolis-Hastings" Algorithm.

 (I used Mr. Boswell's C++ based implementation as a reference on how to do it, and in order to understand Metropolis-Hastings.
 However,